-Eligibility Rule Eligibility Criteria Frequency of Rule Application Start Date Projects must be submitted for listing within 6 months of the project start date Once during first verification Location The Dominican Republic Once during first verification Performance Standard Installation of a biogas control system that captures and destroys methane gas from anaerobic manure treatment and/or storage facilities on livestock operations Once during first verification Anaerobic Baseline Projects must demonstrate that the depth of the anaerobic lagoons or ponds prior to the project's implementation were sufficient to prevent algal oxygen production and create an oxygen-free bottom layer; which means at least 1 meter in depth Once during first verification Legal Requirement Test Signed Attestation of Voluntary Implementation form and additional documentation demonstrating that the project passes the Legal Requirement Test Every verification Regulatory Compliance Test Signed Attestation of Regulatory Compliance form and disclosure of all non-compliance events to verifier, and monitoring; project must be in material compliance with all applicable laws Every verification Social Safeguard 1 - FPIC Signed documentation demonstrating compliance with social safeguard 1 FPIC.
+Eligibility Rule Eligibility Criteria Frequency of Rule Application Start Date Projects must be submitted for listing within 6 months of the project start date Once during first verification Location Argentina Once during first verification Performance Standard Installation of a biogas control system that captures and destroys methane gas from anaerobic manure treatment and/or storage facilities on livestock operations Once during first verification Anaerobic Baseline Projects must demonstrate that the depth of the anaerobic lagoons or ponds prior to the project's implementation were sufficient to prevent algal oxygen production and create an oxygen-free bottom layer; which means at least 1 meter in depth Once during first verification Legal Requirement Test Signed Attestation of Voluntary Implementation form and additional documentation demonstrating that the project passes the Legal Requirement Test Every verification Regulatory Compliance Test Signed Attestation of Regulatory Compliance form and disclosure of all non-compliance events to verifier, and monitoring; project must be in material compliance with all applicable laws Every verification Social Safeguard 1 - FPIC Signed documentation demonstrating compliance with social safeguard 1 FPIC.
 Once during first verification Social Safeguard 2- Ongoing Notification, Participation, and Documentation Signed documentation demonstrating compliance with social safeguard 2 Ongoing Notification, Participation, and Documentation.
 Every verification Social Safeguard 3 - Labor and Safety Signed Attestation of Regulatory Compliance form attesting to be in material compliance with all applicable laws, including labor and safety.
+Verifiers should contact the National Registry of Rural Workers and Employers (RENATRE) and/or other applicable government agencies.
 Every verification Social Safeguard 4 - Respect Local Land Tenure Rights & No Conflicts Signed Attestation of No Conflict attesting that there are no land tenure disputes that affect the project boundary, including all livestock facilities directly associated with the carbon project.
 Every verification Environmental Safeguard 1 - Air and Water Quality Signed Attestation of Regulatory Compliance form attesting to be in material compliance with all applicable laws, including related to air and water quality.
+Verifiers should contact the applicable government agencies.
 Every verification